Prenatal Adjustment Difficulties

 - Unrealistic expectations about motherhood or perfectionism

-Treatment of Postnatal Depression
+Counselling for Postnatal Depression

-Treatment first involves an assessment of your symptoms, your experience of pregnancy, childbirth, breastfeeding and mothering, and other medical, psychological and social factors.
+Counselling first involves an assessment of your symptoms, your experience of pregnancy, childbirth, breastfeeding and mothering, and other medical, psychological and social factors.
 We will also explore any difficulties you may be experiencing in bonding with or caring for your baby.
-Treatment is focused on improving your well-being as a mother, reducing your symptoms, strengthening the bond and attachment between you and your baby, and supporting you to experience a greater degree of confidence, fulfilment and joy as a mother.
+Counselling is focused on improving your well-being as a mother, reducing your symptoms, strengthening the bond and attachment between you and your baby, and supporting you to experience a greater degree of confidence, fulfilment and joy as a mother.

 PREPARING FOR MOTHERHOOD (DURING PREGNANCY) - 3 SESSIONS